3mmaRand/singlm/docs/glm-poisson-single-cont.md

 ## Reporting the results.

-The number of case reported by a clinic
+The number of cases reported by a clinic significantly decreases by a factor of 2.771 for each kilometre from the nuclear plant (< 0.001).
+See figure \@ref(fig:fig-cases-report).

-See figure \@ref(fig:fig-cases-anova-report).

 (ref:fig-cases-report) Incidence of cancer cases reported at clinic by it distance from the nuclear plant.